What Is Proof Texting?

 Examples of Tithing for Christians

 There are many examples of how tithe advocates proof-text to justify tithing among Christians.
-They point to pre-Law tithing to prove tithing is an eternal practice carried over to the New Testament Church.
+Pro-tithers point to pre-law tithing to prove tithing is an eternal practice carried over to the New Testament Church.
 They justify pastors receiving tithes based on the Law of Moses.
 They point out that Jesus approved the payment of tithes, which “proves” Christians should tithe.
 The problem with all these examples is they ignore why tithing took place.

 Abram’s Tithe Before the Law